-MAXXI is dedicating one of its galleries to a permanent – and free for all from Tuesday to Friday – display of its own collections.
+MAXXI is dedicating one of its galleries to a permanent – and free for all from Tuesday to Friday and every first Sunday of the month – display of its own collections.

 The work of Sislej Xhafa offers the opportunity to reflect on issues that are becoming dramatically ever more pressing.